Five (Hollywood Undead album)

 Five (stylized as V) is the fifth studio album by American rap rock band Hollywood Undead.
 It was released on October 27, 2017 through MDDN and BMG.
-It is the first album to not feature Matthew "Da Kurlzz" Busek who departed from the band in early 2017.
+It is their first album recorded as a five-member band, as Matthew "Da Kurlzz" Busek departed the group in early 2017 was not replaced.
 It is also the first release for BMG Rights Management since they departed from Interscope Records, successor of A&M Octone Records, its first label they signed, after release of Day of the Dead.
 The album features guest vocal appearances from B-Real of Cypress Hill.

 Background

 Vocalist Johnny 3 Tears spoke about the album title, stating "We’re five brothers, and this is our fifth record.
 Nothing gets to the essence of the music like this number does.
 Numerology has a lot of power.
 When we said Five, it just made sense.
 The fact that we could all agree on one word codifies who we are."

 Even though it was not released as a single, the track "Riot" was certified three times platinum in Brazil by the PMB.